marrcandre/django-drf-tutorial/README.md

 -   Abra a pasta no **vscode**
 -   Abra um terminal no **vscode**

-Digite os seguintes comandos, uma aum, no terminal dentro do vscode.
+Digite os seguintes comandos, um a um, no terminal dentro do vscode.

     poetry
     poetry shell